 A. Responsibility for Performance and Progress Review

 Each student’s performance and progress is reviewed annually by a committee of graduate faculty from the student’s major area of study.
+Faculty will review the student’s progress in areas related to research (coursework, research projects, etc.), teaching (course evaluations, instructor feedback, etc.), and service, if applicable.
+Feedback will be provided to the student each year.
 If there is evidence of low scholarship or unsatisfactory progress, the review committee will inform the chair of the Supervisory Committee and the Director of the Doctoral Program.
 If a student’s performance or progress in the program is deemed unsatisfactory or his or her cumulative GPA falls below 3.0, then the student must be reviewed quarterly and be provided with an explanation of performance expectations and a timetable for correction of deficiencies.

 B. Criteria for Determining Unsatisfactory Performance and Progress